 Nicky: What I find interesting is that although he was surrounded by the police in that moment, their individual body language was non-threatening, hands behind their backs, more curious than confrontational.
 And even though they represent the system, they are still individual people, and I’m sorry for the personal comments that this image attracted.

-Dave: These are police officers that have to see and experience a lot of brutal violence that naturally will desensitize them.
+Dave: These are police officers have to see and experience a lot of brutal violence that naturally will desensitize them.
 They have a lot of eyes on them and pressure from above to follow orders and to perform.
 I presume they probably just wanted to finish their work day and go home to their families without some strange guy sitting on the beach in lotus.
 They could have just decided to end the whole thing by throwing me into the back of a van and arrest anyone else that stepped onto the beach.
 But they chose peace, they were brave enough to remain calm no matter all the pressure and to bear whatever they felt.
 I can’t help but admire them because I would not have wanted to be in their shoes.
 If any of those officers reads this, thank you, thank you for showing me respect and choosing peace.

 Asta: How can we all step into more bravery and ease in our now-moments?
 What helps you access those aligned peaceful states?